fffaraz/modelbench/README.md

 or anything else that speaks `/v1/chat/completions` — then report which questions passed and which failed.

+Use it to find the smallest / fastest model that still passes all the questions you care
+about: curate a bank of the tasks you actually need, then run each candidate model against it and pick the cheapest one that gets them all.

 Pure Python standard library — nothing to install.
 Just `python3` and a local server with a model available.